dwightwatson/industrie/README.md

 Relationships will only be generated when you create a model (not when you build the model or just fetch the attributes for a model, for example).
 Industrie will recursively loop through your model definitions and create the tree of dependencies for your model.

 To define a relationship, simply set the field on your model definition using the `belongsTo` generator.
 You may also pass any overrides you wish through to the generator.

-# Todo
-* Additional tests
-* Ensure attribute overrides are used
-* Relations when generating multiple instances